ioncodes/layle.me/content/posts/instrumentation-with-revng.md

 In case you can’t spot it in all the noise: `dlsym(???, "puts");`!

 We finally did it!
 We instrumented our executable in a way that it now dumps strings passed to `dlsym` at runtime without having to place any in-memory hooks.
-This also means that most anti-debugging tricks are rendered useless.You can find the entire project including the example code on [my GitHub](https://github.com/ioncodes/dlsym_hook).
+This also means that most anti-debugging tricks are rendered useless.
+You can find the entire project including the example code on [my GitHub](https://github.com/ioncodes/dlsym_hook).

 ## Grazie